casper2341/7MinWorkOut/README.md

 - A 7-minute workout routine with 12 exercises
 - History
 - Built with Room, Coroutines, and RecyclerView for efficient and responsive performance
+- Text to Speech for naming the exercises before starting

 ## Built with